joehahn/secular-bending-waves/README.md

 ### density waves

-Enter the density_waves folder for the IDL code that simulates the spiral density waves described in Hahn, 2008, ApJ, 680, 1569, enter the outgoing_waves folder, and then
+Enter the density_waves/outgoing_waves folder for the IDL code that simulates the spiral density waves described in Hahn, 2008, ApJ, 680, 1569, and then

     %run ring_master.pro
     %run plot_system.pro